GeoNode/documentation/advanced/components/index.rst

 #. **If not yet configured** the service ``geonode REST role service``, click on ``Role Services`` > ``Add new``

     .. note:: This passage is **not** needed if the ``geonode REST role service`` has been already created.
-If so it will be displayed amond the Role Services list
+If so it will be displayed among the Role Services list

         .. figure:: img/oauth008.png